 Set on the northern edge of the Black Hills National Forest, Deadwood is a city in South Dakota, United States.
 Deadwood, South Dakota was named after its residents found dead trees in its gulch.
 Later, the Black Hills Gold Rush took place in the city, which led to the discovery of numerous gold deposits.

 Today, the city is known for its historic gold mines, absorbing streets, and many museums.
-Whether you’re a thrill-seeker who loves hiking or a history buff willing to explore the wild west history, Deadwood, South Dakota has something to offer you.
+Whether you’re a thrill-seeker who loves hiking or a history buff willing to explore the history of the Wild West, Deadwood, South Dakota, has something to offer you.

-- Best Things to Do in Deadwood, South Dakota
+- Things to Do in Deadwood, South Dakota

 - 1. Historic Adams House and Adams Museum